Econ 101 - Microeconomics » Summer 2021 » iVAT Chapter 17 Part 2

 C. because wages will have to increase if the firm wants to hire addtional workers.

-D. because the firm is a price setter and has impact on the prevailing wage.
+D. because the firm is a price setter and has an impact on the prevailing wage.
 Therefore, the firm can hire any number of workers, which will impact the prevailing wage.
 Thus, the wage does not equal MFC.

 Question #12